joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

 set of synchronous operations—rather than a set of operations split into several event listener methods.
 In addition to asynchronous database operations, Adobe AIR also allows you to execute database operations synchronously.
-In synchronous execution mode, operations don’t run in the background.
+In synchronous execution mode, operations don't run in the background.
 Instead they run in the same execution sequence as all other application code.
 You tell the database engine to perform an operation.
 The code then pauses at that point while the database engine does its work.
 When the operation completes, execution continues with the next line of your code.

 Whether operations execute asynchronously or synchronously is set at the SQLConnection level.
-Using a single database connection, you can’t execute some operations or statements synchronously and others asynchronously.
+Using a single database connection, you can't execute some operations or statements synchronously and others asynchronously.
 You specify whether a SQLConnection operates in synchronous or asynchronous execution mode by calling a SQLConnection method to open the database.
 If you call